FiMDP/FiMDP-Evaluation/README.md

 Both of the notebooks use environments from [FiMDPEnv].

 ## Requirements
-In order to run these notebooks, you need the following Python libraries:
+In order to run these notebooks, you need the following Python libraries (in addition to FiMDP and FiMDPEnv):
 ```
 pandas matplotlib numpy seaborn
 ```